sean-mehra/Snapchat_Memories_Tool/README.md

 - `README` — directions on how to run script
 - `examples/` — demonstration images for the `README.md` file
 - `Code_Logic` — documentation for users interested in detailed function breakdowns
+- `LICENSE` — legal terms for using and sharing this project

 ---